mtchnsbtt/langsave/README.md

    4 - Auio ONLY (no text or images for L1/L2)

-   5 - L1 Text/L2 GIF (this is for sign languages)

-   6 - Passage in L2 (NO Translation)
+   5 - Passage in L2 (NO Translation)

-   7 - L1 text w/ L2 Sign Language
+   6 - L1 text w/ L2 Sign Language

 If you wish to contact me, you can use GitHub and I am on Twitter @themitchnesbitt.